elaskavaia/bga-mars/README.md

 Warning: Not for begginers!

-It uses typescript and possible to use scss
+It uses typescript and  scss

 To use you need tsc (typescript), which will be installed by npm, which is part of nodejs
 * Install nodejs (search web on how to install for your platform), i.e. sudo apt-get install nodejs